blacklab/Marauders-Map-Server-Component/README.md

 Marauders-Map-Server-Component
 ==============================

-Some XEPs to create a very basic location based social network.
+Some XEPs to create a very basic location based social network for a proof of concept.

 This is the source of a college project from 2010.
 It is the basic server component to create a location based social network on top of XMPP.

+You can more details [here](http://www.blackmagiclabs.com/portfolio/work/marauders-map.html).

 Requirements
 ------------